PeterMarshall29/book1/_sources/jupyternotebooks/glossary.md

 Null Character
   The null character is a control character represented by escape sequence '\0' that has an integer value of 0.
 May be used to signify the end of a string in C-style strings (character arrays). '\0' is a character literal with a value of 0.
 Can also reprsent the `nullptr` for comparison expressions.
 The null character is stored as a byte (8 bits) with all bits set to zero.

+Null Statement
+  The {term}`Empty statement`: valid in C++ and can be used in certain scenarios where a statement is syntactically required but no action is needed.

 Objects
   - A contiguous region of memory holding a value of some type.
 Objects can be allocated in {term}`static memory`, on the {term}`stack`, on on the {term}`free store`.